-Donald Trump Stole Pancakes, Ignored His Mother’s Scotland Community, Says Distant Cousin On His Mother’s Side
+Donald Trump Stole Pancakes, Ignored His Mother’s Scottish Community, Says Distant Cousin On His Mother’s Side

 Mackay describes her cousin as a petty, selfish man who wasn’t above theft.
 She relates an incident that took place one day after her husband had died, when the Trumps were in town.

 “He [Donald Trump] was here one morning I was busy making pancakes and he had forgotten my husband had died.
-He put a few pancakes in pocket and never said ‘cheerio’ or anything,” she said.
+He put a few pancakes in pocket [sic] and never said ‘cheerio’ or anything,” she said.

-Even though Trump is fabulously wealthy, says Mackay, Trump hasn’t given “a penny” to help the residents of the island.
+Even though Trump is fabulously wealthy, says Mackay, he hasn’t given “a penny” to help the residents of the island.
 That’s in contrast to his mother and his sister, both of whom donated to help the town and the families who live there.

 “His sister gave a big donation to the hospice.
 Mary Anne gave money to the Tong centre as well.
 She was a lovely woman.
 They also asked Donald but he wouldn’t give a penny,” she said.